pacman-project/pacman-demo/ros_pkgs/README.md

 `CMakeLists.txt`
 `package.xml`

-Other folders might be added as well, such as include, urdf, models, geometry, etc.
+Other folders might be added as well, such as urdf, meshes, xacro, etc.

 3. Launch files go into the `launch` folder.
 There should be a launch file for each node, which remaps, set parameters, and any configuration for this node to work well.
 Launch files can be nested in other launch files, and configuration can be done at higher levels, but this is not advised, only if it is strictly necessary.
 There might be a general launch file for the package which brings up the all nodes available for a proper functionality.
+Try not to include launch files from other packages to make your package as independent as posisble.
+The high level app, such as a demo node, shall include and assemble all the required launch files.

 4. Message files go into the `msg` folder and define ROS data types.
 The naming should use capital letters at the beggining, such as `Object.msg` or `Grasp.msg`, which define what an object or a grasp is within the PaCMan project.